arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/types-of-curriculum-goals/the-content-of-the-english-curriculum/achievement-objectives-for-learning-to-read.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Achievement objectives for learning to read
+title: 'Achievement objectives for learning to read '
-"
-nav_order: Achievementobjectivesforlearningtoread
-has_children: false
 ---
 # Achievement objectives for learning to read